SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/plugin_loading/analyzer_loader.md

-# Analyzer Loader (APP/src/plugin_loading/analyzer_loader.py)
+# Analyzer Loader
+APP/src/plugin_loading/analyzer_loader.py

 ## Purpose
 AnalyzerLoader is a subclass of [PluginLoader](plugin_loader.md) which loads analysis plugins.
-Each plugin must have a "analyzer_class" attribute, which stores a class that extends either [PerSampleAnalyzer](../analysis/per_sample_analyzer.md) or [SampleGroupAnalyzer](../analysis/sample_group_analyzer.md).
+Each plugin must have an "analyzer_class" attribute, which stores a class that extends either [PerSampleAnalyzer](../analysis/per_sample_analyzer.md) or [SampleGroupAnalyzer](../analysis/sample_group_analyzer.md).